nerds-cooking/partisia-lottery/readme.md

 The user interface provides an intuitive experience for interacting with the lottery system:

 - Modern React-based interface with responsive design
-- Real-time lottery updates and notifications
-- Secure wallet integration for transactions
+- Parti wallet integration for transactions
 - Visualization of lottery statistics and history

 ### User Flows